Anatomical terms of location: Anterior and posterior

 Anterior (from Latin ante 'before') describes what is in front, and posterior (from Latin post 'after') describes what is to the back of something.
-For example, for a dog the nose is anterior to the eyes and the tail is considered the most posterior part; for many fish the gill openings are posterior to the eyes but anterior to the tail.
+For example, for many fish the gill openings are posterior to the eyes and anterior to the tail.
+In veterinary anatomy, these terms are reserved for some structures of the head, instead using cranial and caudal throughout the rest of the body.